csc-training/geocomputing/python/routing/readme.md

 ## Testing python routing using igraph and networkx with multiprocessing

+* Creating graphml file from osm data with osmnx requires a lot of memory as osmnx uses networkx graphs.
+Downloading from overpass api is suitable for only smaller areas.
+Downloading whole Finland graph took 19 hours in our tests.
 * Memory consumption increases with parallelisation, but not by much
 * Parallelisation done within one node (=up to 16 or 24 cores depending on node type, 256GB memory, 1.5TB in hugemem queue, see Taito userguide for details about different node types and queues)